erithobra/databases/sql-joins-lesson/README.md

 ### STUDENT PRE-WORK
 *Before this lesson, you should already be able to:*
-- Create tables in SQLite
+- Create tables in PostgreSQL
-- Use databases in Android apps
+- Use databases in back-end Java apps
 - Identify the reasons to use multiple tables

 ### LESSON GUIDE